Regularized Stochastic Dual Dynamic Programming for convex nonlinear optimization problems: Regularized Stochastic Dual Dynamic programming

 \subsection{Algorithm}

-Recalling Assumption (H1), the distribution of $(\xi_2, \ldots, \xi_T)$ is discrete and the $M^{T-1}$ possible realizations of $(\xi_2, \ldots, \xi_T)$ can be organized in a finite scneario tree with the root node $n_0$ associated to a stage $0$ (with decision $x_0$ taken at that node) having one child node $n_1$ associated to the first stage (with $\xi_1$ deterministic).
+Recalling Assumption (H1), the distribution of $(\xi_2, \ldots, \xi_T)$ is discrete and the $M^{T-1}$ possible realizations of $(\xi_2, \ldots, \xi_T)$ can be organized in a finite scenario tree with the root node $n_0$ associated to a stage $0$ (with decision $x_0$ taken at that node) having one child node $n_1$ associated to the first stage (with $\xi_1$ deterministic).
+In this section, we describe SDDP-REG algorithm, a regularization of SDDP which can be seen as an extension of the regularization proposed in \cite{powellasamov} (which applied to linear problems) to nonlinear problems.

-To describe SREDA, we need some notation: $\mathcal{N}$ is the set of nodes, {\tt{Nodes}}$(t)$ is the set of nodes of the scenario tree for stage $t$ and for a node $n$ of the tree, we denote by: \begin{itemize} \item $C(n)$ the set of its children nodes (the empty set for the leaves); \item $x_n$ a decision taken at that node; \item $p_n$ the transition probability from the parent node of $n$ to $n$; \item $\xi_n$ the realization of process $(\xi_t)$ at node $n$\footnote{Note that to simplify notation, the same notation $\xi_{\tt{Index}}$ is used to denote the realization of the process at node {\tt{Index}} of the scenario tree and the value of the process $(\xi_t)$ for stage {\tt{Index}}.
+To describe this algorithm, we need some notation: $\mathcal{N}$ is the set of nodes, {\tt{Nodes}}$(t)$ is the set of nodes of the scenario tree for stage $t$ and for a node $n$ of the tree, we denote by: \begin{itemize} \item $C(n)$ the set of its children nodes (the empty set for the leaves); \item $x_n$ a decision taken at that node; \item $p_n$ the transition probability from the parent node of $n$ to $n$; \item $\xi_n$ the realization of process $(\xi_t)$ at node $n$\footnote{Note that to simplify notation, the same notation $\xi_{\tt{Index}}$ is used to denote the realization of the process at node {\tt{Index}} of the scenario tree and the value of the process $(\xi_t)$ for stage {\tt{Index}}.
 The context will allow us to know which concept is being referred to.
 In particular, letters $n$ and $m$ will only be used to refer to nodes while $t$ will be used to refer to stages.}: for a node $n$ of stage $t$, this realization $\xi_n$ contains in particular the realizations $b_n$ of $b_t$, $A_{n}$ of $A_{t}$, and $B_{n}$ of $B_{t}$; \item $\xi_{[n]}$ is the history of the realizations of process $(\xi_t)$ from the first stage node $n_1$ to node $n$: for a node $n$ of stage $t$, the $i$-th component of $\xi_{[n]}$ is $\xi_{\mathcal{P}^{t-i}(n)}$ for $i=1,\ldots, t$, where $\mathcal{P}:\mathcal{N} \rightarrow \mathcal{N}$ is the function associating to a node its parent node (the empty set for the root node). \end{itemize}